MicrosoftDocs/sql-docs/docs/ssms/tutorials/ssms-configuration.md

 ## Next steps
 The next article teaches you some additional tips and tricks for using SSMS, such as how to find your SQL Server error log and your SQL instance name.

-Advance to the next article to learn more
+Go to the next article to learn more.
 > [!div class="nextstepaction"]
 > [Next steps button](ssms-tricks.md)